luyilin/kokk/README.md

 Type: `string`<br>
 Default: `./`

-The relative path of the markdown file.
+The path of the markdown file.

 ### doc

 Type: `string`<br>
 Default: `demo.md`

-The name markdown file.
+The name of the markdown file.

 ## Slot

-Import the package which you want to show and use it as a slot.
+The live demo which you want to display, make sure to use `demo` as the slot name.

 Here is a simple example: